takari/team-documentation/en/01-preface/01-chapter1.markdown

 # Preface

+Welcome to the book about the Takari Distribution Maven TDM.
+We hope you will find this book to be a useful resource for getting started with TDM and learning more about getting the most out of the advanced features it offers.

 ## Welcome from Jason van Zyl

-Maven has been around for 10 years.
+Maven has been around for over 10 years.
 The idea for the project predates the release by several years, but the tool you know as Maven has had a 10th birthday this year.
 During that decade, while the tool has changed, the core assumptions and conventions have stood the test of time.
 Ten years later, Maven is used in